-- A proof-of-concept application has been awarded (POCE3B034) to extend the present results, focusing on the scale-up and industrial aspects. - A BBSRC New Investigator application is in preparation. - Data will be presented at the International Hydrogenase conference in 2023. - A publication will be prepared when additional data are available.
+- A proof-of-concept application has been awarded (POCE3B034) to extend the present results, focusing on the scale-up and industrial aspects. - Innovate UK funding of £365k (Investment Accelerator) moves this project from majority academic to joint development. - UKRI feasibility funding of £93k for project 'Intensification of metal-enzyme production to unlock sustainable biocatalytic hydrogenation' - A BBSRC New Investigator application is in preparation. - Data will be presented at the International Hydrogenase conference in 2023. - A publication will be prepared when additional data are available.